Although it doesn’t seem like it right now, spring is on its way, and you know what that means? It’s time to re-up the flock and buy chickens!

 Farm supply stores like Tractor Supply usually have chicks for sale every spring.
 This can be a convenient location to buy chickens, as most people have a farm store locally.
 Farm stores tend not to carry as many breeds as mail order hatcheries, but taking the ‘mail order’ part out of the equation means chicks that are less stressed when they arrive home.
 You can also buy many of the supplies you’ll need to raise chicks at your farm store, and the knowledgeable staff are there to help you find what you need.

-No matter where you get your chickens, make absolutely sure they were well cared for and the facilities are clean.
+No matter where you buy your chickens, make absolutely sure they were well-cared for and the facilities are clean.
 Never buy chickens from a facility that is filthy, or unsafe for the animals.
 If you see untreated wounds on any animals, sick animals, or animals living in filth, walk away.

 It’s never going to be worth the risk of bringing home a diseased chicken or one that will suffer forever because it wasn’t cared for.
 Don’t support companies that don’t treat their animals well.